 Give thanks to God for how He brought you hope when you felt hopeless.
 Thank Him for the gift of Jesus, our eternal hope.

 Make an advent wreath.
-You can buy a kit, get your own greenery and candles, or make a “flame-free” version with a hand print-cutout wreath and paper candles.
+You can buy a kit, get your own greenery and candles, or make a “flame-free” handprint version using cutouts, cardboard tubes, and colored tissue paper.

 Give hope to others like God has given hope to you.
-Bake and deliver cookies to the neighbors, donate to Crisis Ministries, or respond spontaneously to the Holy Spirit’s work around you.
+Bake and deliver cookies to the neighbors, donate to Crisis Ministries of Irving, or respond spontaneously to the Holy Spirit’s work around you.
 Express your ministry in the name of Jesus Christ who gives lasting hope.